OpenCHAMI/magellan/README.md

 There are three main commands to use with the tool: `scan`, `list`, and `collect`.
 To scan a network for BMC nodes, use the `scan` command.
-If the port is not specified, `magellan` will probe ports 623, 22, 442, and 5000 by default similar to `dora`:
+If the port is not specified, `magellan` will probe ports 623, 442 (redfish and IPMI) by default:

 ```bash
 ./magellan scan --subnet 192.168.0.0 --db.path data/assets.db --port 623